ARMmbed/mbed-os/docs/design-documents/nfc/nfc_design.md

 #### Simple parser

-The API provide a class named `SimpleMessageParser` that glues together a `MessageParser` and a chain `RecordParser`'s containing the parsers for the common types.
+The APIs provide a class named `SimpleMessageParser` that glues together a `MessageParser` and a chain `RecordParser` containing the parsers for the common types.

 ![ndef_simple_parser_diagram]

 Clients of the class can register a delegate, parse a message or add a new `RecordParser` in the parsing chain.

 ```cpp
 void set_delegate(Delegate* delegate);